-As revealed by the EARIP ‘roadmap’, the opportunities to develop effective asthma treatments are huge.
+As revealed by the EARIP ‘roadmap’, there are a host of opportunities to develop effective asthma treatments.
 But to reap these rewards we need to fast-track research now so that new drugs are developed as soon as possible.

 Although the medicine cabinet is still pretty bare when it comes to treatments for severe asthma, we are seeing some very promising developments in certain areas.
 Asthma UK is working to ensure even more of these drugs make it to the people who need them.
-With your support Asthma UK can fund even more research – make a donation.
+With your support, Asthma UK can fund even more research, so please consider making a donation.

 Hope for severe allergic asthma

-This means relief from life-threatening asthma attacks for thousands of people with severe asthma.
-As well as fewer unpleasant side effects from oral corticosteroids.
-We hope that mepolizumab is just the first of a new line of treatments available for severe allergic asthma.
+This means relief from life-threatening asthma attacks for thousands of people with severe asthma, as well as fewer unpleasant side effects from oral corticosteroids.
+We hope that they are just the first of a new line of potentially life-saving treatments available for severe allergic asthma.